PharosVPN

 DCO, not CLA.

 We don't ask contributors to sign a Contributor License Agreement.
 A CLA gives the project's maintainers the right to relicense contributors' code later.
-Since we have no plan to relicence away from the AGPL, asking you to sign one would just be a speed bump.
+Under a permissive licence there is nothing to relicense toward, so asking you to sign one would just be a speed bump.

 how to contribute